Azure-Samples/openai-end-to-end-baseline/README.md

 1. Set the Folder name to `chat_wiki` and click **Clone**.

    This copies a starter prompt flow template into your Azure Files storage account.
 This action is performed by the managed identity of the project.
 After the files are copied, then you're directed to a prompt flow editor.
 That editor experience uses your own identity for access to Azure Files.

+   :bug: Occasionally, you may recieve error such as the following.

+   > CloudDependencyPermission: This request is not authorized to perform this operation using this permission.
+Please grant workspace/registry read access to the source storage account.

+   If this happens, simply choose a new folder name and click the **Clone** button again.
+You'll need to remember the new folder name to adjust the instructions later.

 TODO (P1 Jon): The UI produces an error when you do this for the first time.
 But if you do again (with a different directory name), it usally works just fine (sometimes it takes a few additional tries).
 What is going on?